chisophugis/lbd/source/globalvar.rst

 -------------------------------------------------------------------

-We decide add instructions udiv and sra to avoid compiler errors for C language operators “/” in unsigned int and “>>” in signed int as section “4.1 Other instructions” mentioned.
+We decide add instructions udiv and sra to avoid compiler errors for C language operators “/” in unsigned int and “>>” in signed int as `section Support arithmetic instructions`_ mentioned.
 To support these 2 operators, we only need to add these code in Cpu0InstsInfo.td as follows,